tomcritchlow/tomcritchlow.github.io/wiki/drafts/2020-09-21-coordinating-indies.md

 These last two points feel key - when coordinating indie collaborations you need coordination (i.e. open communication channels and ways of working) and the absence of price mechanism.
 In this instance - the absence of price mechanism is implied as "I can bring indie consultant in on project X and understand how much you will charge (roughly) and share costs transparently so neither of us is gouging the other".

+How does this core economic theory change when it comes to indie consultants?

 ## Fourth Wave Consulting

+Venkatesh Rao writes a very provocative post about "fourth wave consulting" through the framework of "fourth wave coffee"

 <blockquote class="quoteback" darkmode="" data-title="Leaders%20and%20Indies" data-author="Venkatesh Rao" cite="https://artofgig.substack.com/people/2264734-venkatesh-rao">
 <strong>In the fourth wave</strong>, which is just over two years old, the indie world is transitioning from individual business nerdery and personal brands/networks to more of a science, and creating a landscape dominated by shared networks rather than individual indie consultants.
 The <a href="https://yakcollective.org/" target="_blank" rel="noopener">Yak Collective</a> is one such network that I’ve helped instigate, one with a focus on pragmatism and delivery, and devoted to consulting as something of an empirical science you can study and get better at through trial and error.